-- multicast-group: The multicast group IP address.
+- enabled: Specifies whether the multicast discovery is enabled or not, true or false. - multicast-group: The multicast group IP address.
 Specify it when you want to create clusters within the same network.
-Values can be between 224.0.0.0 and 239.255.255.
+Values can be between 224.0.00 and 239.255.255.255.
 Default value is 224.2.2.3. - multicast-port: The multicast socket port that the Hazelcast member listens to and sends discovery messages through.
 Default value is 54327. - multicast-time-to-live: Time-to-live value for multicast packets sent out to control the scope of multicasts.
 See more information here. - multicast-timeout-seconds: Only when the members are starting up, this timeout (in seconds) specifies the period during which a member waits for a multicast response from another member.
 For example, if you set it as 60 seconds, each member will wait for 60 seconds until a leader member is selected.
 Its default value is 2 seconds. - trusted-interfaces: Includes IP addresses of trusted members.
 When a member wants to join to the cluster, its join request will be rejected if it is not a trusted member.
-You can give an IP addresses range using the wildcard () on the last digit of IP address, e.g., 192.168.1. or 192.168.1.100-110.
+You can give an IP addresses range using the wildcard (\) on the last digit of IP address, e.g., 192.168.1.\ or 192.168.1.100-110.